,

 Terry Aspell - Foundation Governor

-Fiona Maglia - Foundation Govenor
+Fiona Kerrigan-Maglia - Foundation Govenor

-Lisa Pook - Parent Governor
+Julie Hamilton - Parent Governor

 Jackie Pike - Parent Governor